 -l software=ansys+1%ansyspar+[n] ), where [n] is equal to the number of cores you requested minus 4.

-Parallel jobs have to be submitted on Oakley via the batch system.
+Parallel jobs have to be submitted to Owens via the batch system.
 An example of the batch script follows: